ao-apps/ao-fluent-html/README.md

 [HtmlFlow](https://github.com/xmlet/HtmlFlow) is a Java DSL to write typesafe HTML documents in a fluent style.
 It is very close to what we want.
 We may look into integrating our unique needs with their implementation.
-At this time, however, we still required support for XHTML 1.0, HTML 4, and XHTML 5.
+At this time, however, we still require support for XHTML 1.0, HTML 4, and XHTML 5.
 This, along with interoperability with our other projects, is steering us toward our own implementation.